CelestialArcadia/Customer-Churn-Predictions-R/README.md

 ## Summary

-The results displays that Logistic Regression, Decision Tree and Random Forest can be used for customer churn analysis for this particular dataset equally fine.
+The results display that Logistic Regression, Decision Tree and Random Forest can be used for customer churn analysis for this particular dataset equally fine.

 Throughout the analysis, several important things were observed: